crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 the implicit more strategic motivation/goal of hacking is hacking per se.

--ethical hackers are white hat hackers: based on legal practices (legal component).
--after fitting ethical hackers as white hat hackers, the second component is conformance with formal ethical standards There are two conceptual steps involved: first, ethical hackers

-The analysis differentiates white hat hacking from gray hat hacking, black hat hacking, and hacktivism on the basis of ethics (moral ethics), professional ethics, and legal practices.
+The analysis first differentiates white hat hacking from gray hat hacking, black hat hacking, and hacktivism on the basis of legal practice/imperative.
+Next,

+professional ethics

 ## Topics covered in this section